aptos-labs/developer-docs/apps/docusaurus/docs/guides/state-sync.md

    (i.e., that it has not synced any state previously).
    :::

-## Running archival PFNs
+## Archival PFNs

 To operate an archival PFN (which is a PFN that contains all blockchain data since the start of the network, i.e., genesis), you should:

-1. Configure the PFN _not to use_ fast syncing, e.g., select intelligent syncing in your node configuration file.
+1. Make sure that your PFN is **not** using fast syncing as the bootstrapping mode.
+   Fast syncing will skip the transaction history.
+Instead, using a mode that syncs from genesis, e.g., intelligent syncing from genesis.
 2. Disable the ledger pruner, as described in the [Data Pruning document](data-pruning.md#disabling-the-ledger-pruner).
    This will ensure that no data is deleted and the PFN contains all blockchain data.

+Following these two steps together will ensure that your PFN fetches all data since genesis, and continues to synchronize without pruning any data.

-:::danger Archival nodes have ever-growing storage Running and maintaining archival nodes is likely to be expensive and slow as the amount of data being stored on the fullnode will grow unbounded.
+:::danger Archival nodes are deprecated
+Running and maintaining archival nodes is expensive and slow, as the amount of data being stored on the node will grow endlessly.
+As a result, archival nodes have officially been deprecated.
+If you wish to store and maintain the entire blockchain history, we recommend using an [Indexer](../indexer/indexer-landing.md).
 :::

 ## Security implications and data integrity